truemagic-coder/solana-agent-cash/README.md

 # Solana Agent Privacy Cash API

-Turn-key Express + TypeScript API for initiating a **private USDC transfer** using Privy wallet export and the Privacy Cash SDK.
+Turn-key Express + TypeScript API for using Privy wallet export and the Privacy Cash SDK.

-## What it does

-The API:

-1. Exports a Privy wallet private key using HPKE.
-2. Decrypts the export using your HPKE private key.
-3. Uses Privacy Cash SDK to deposit USDC into the private pool.
-4. Withdraws USDC to a recipient Solana public key.

 ## Requirements